 - Under what circumstances can I request coronavirus special leave?

-- Can I cancel or change annual leave days I've already booked?
+- Can I carry over annual leave days into next year?

 - For further information visit the Resources for teaching and learning site and associated FAQs.

 Is support available to help me pay household expenses while I’m working from home?

 The University has carefully considered whether it is able to make payments to colleagues to contribute to household expenses incurred whilst working from home, such as heating, lighting, internet connection etc. On balance the decision has been taken not to offer such payments but to encourage colleagues to consider making a claim for household expenses in the form of income tax relief through Her Majesty’s Revenue and Customs (HMRC).
 Details about this tax relief and how to claim it are available on the HMRC website.
 HMRC advises that you make one annual claim for the period you have been working from home as the refund will likely be given in the form of a tax code adjustment, so you will pay less tax over the year.
 Multiple tax payers from the same address can claim this tax relief.